-- the corresponding purchase and sales documents according to the information contained in aa) and bb) have to be submitted (copies of invoices, delivery notes) - to the extent that consignments and offers were not of a commercial nature, the Defendant shall instead be permitted to notify the names and addresses of such non-commercial consignees and offerees to public accountants bound to secrecy and practicing in the Federal Republic of Germany, provided that the Defendants bear the relevant costs and authorize and require such public accountants to reply to direct questions by the Plaintiff as to whether a specific consignee or offeree is contained in such list of non-commercial consignees and offerees. - II.
-The Defendants are hereby ordered to pay all damages of the Plaintiff which were caused or will be caused by those actions pursuant to I.1., namely within those periods described in details for each defendant in I. 2. - III.
-The Defendants 1), 2) and 4) are hereby ordered to destroy any of the products described in I. 1. a), above, which are in their direct or indirect possession or to which they have title. - IV.
-Further complaint is hereby dismissed. - V. The defendants have to bear the costs of the action.
+- the corresponding purchase and sales documents according to the information contained in aa) and bb) have to be submitted (copies of invoices, delivery notes)

+- to the extent that consignments and offers were not of a commercial nature, the Defendant shall instead be permitted to notify the names and addresses of such non-commercial consignees and offerees to public accountants bound to secrecy and practicing in the Federal Republic of Germany, provided that the Defendants bear the relevant costs and authorize and require such public accountants to reply to direct questions by the Plaintiff as to whether a specific consignee or offeree is contained in such list of non-commercial consignees and offerees.

-VI.
-The decision is provisionally enforceable, with bonds of €250.000,00.
+II.
+The Defendants are hereby ordered to pay all damages of the Plaintiff which were caused or will be caused by those actions pursuant to I., namely within those periods described in details for each defendant in I. 2. a) to c)

+- III.
+The Defendants 1), 2) and 4) are hereby ordered to destroy any of the products described in I. 1., above, which are in their direct or indirect possession or to which they have title. - IV.
+Further complaint is hereby dismissed. - V. The defendants have to bear the costs of the action. - VI.
+The decision is provisionally enforceable, with bonds of €250.000,00. - VII.
+The amount in dispute is determined as € 250.000,00